 Accounts, interest rates, credit cards, cheques... it all sounds so confusing!
 Fill in the chart specific to your group to sort it all out!
 Fill in the blanks during the other groups' presentations!

-other groups preserications. .

 Savings Account Chequing Account Credit Card

-How it Works ~;; a
+How it Works

-Features Included Explain how to use a cheque S svius.
+Features Included Explain how to use a cheque I 10 Sav

 Monthly Cost Explain minimum payment

-Interest Rate Earned/ Owed
+Interest Rate Earned/Owed

-• Pros
+Pros

-3 Cons
+Cons